-Having highlighted that, you must have noticed the browser at times crashes frequently even after updating.
+Having highlighted that, you must have noticed the browser at times frequently crashes even after updating.
 Why?
-Certain Chrome components responsible for the frequent crashes cannot be individually checked and updated.
+Certain Chrome components responsible for frequent crashes cannot be individually checked and updated.
 Luckily, Chrome has come up with a solution.
 All Chrome components can now be displayed on a single screen.

 The latest Chrome web browser ship with the new chrome://components page that you can load in Chrome to retrieve information about available components.

 chrome://componentsin the browser’s address bar and hit the Enter key to load the internal page.

 - A “Check for update” button should be visible under each component.